okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 }
 ```

 Now you should be able to click on the Login button.
-If everything is configured correctly, you'll be redirected to Okta to log in.
+If you've configured everything correctly, you'll be redirected to Okta to log in.

 {% img blog/spring-boot-2-angular-5/okta-login.png alt:"Okta Login" width:"800" %}{: .center-image }

-Enter the credentials you used to sign up for an account and you should be redirected back to your app.
+Enter the credentials you used to sign up for an account, and you should be redirected back to your app.
 However, your
 list of cars won't load because of a CORS error.
 This happens because Spring's `@CrossOrigin` doesn't work well with
 Spring Security.